 One of the best marketers out there Lisa Sasevich is well-known for sharing her father’s story about his rise to fame by not changing his comedic act, but by changing his audience!
 In the early years of my business, I worked almost exclusively with non-profit associations and companies.
 I LOVED the work, but as is their nature, they typically have limited budgets.
-When I learned that with a few minor changes, I could simply shift my focus to other corporations and small to medium sized businesses – repurpose my training and coaching programs, I was able to quadruple my rates, income and clients.
+When I learned that with a few minor changes, I could simply shift my focus to other corporations and small to medium-sized businesses – repurpose my training and coaching programs, I was able to quadruple my rates, income, and clients.
 If you’re finding that your audience is saturated, or slow to purchase – explore other audiences that may benefit from what you have to offer.

 15. Reach Out

 One of the most overlooked yet highly profitable opportunities business owners have is their past clients.
 When business is slow, generate a list of your best clients and customers who’ve enjoyed amazing results from your services or products.
-Drop them a warm email, pick up the phone, or create an actual snail mail letter to reach out to them and see how they’re doing.
+Drop them a warm email, pick up the phone, or create an actual snail-mail letter to reach out to them and see how they’re doing.
 I’ve been surprised (so many times that it’s no longer a surprise…) at the response rate I’ve received when I’ve reached out to past clients!
-Be sure to consider some type of continuity upsell, free valuable resource, new program that may fit their needs, or a new product to make your offer irresistible.
+Be sure to consider some type of continuity upsell, a free valuable resource, a new program that may fit their needs, or a new product to make your offer irresistible.

 Your Sanity Assignment

 Time to do a ‘Bucket Dump’ (this is what I lovingly refer to as emptying my brain!)
-Grab some post it notes and use one for each idea you generate.
+Grab some post-it notes and use one for each idea you generate.
 When you’ve emptied your bucket – stick each separate note to the wall and see what ideas are most plausible and those that are easy to complete.